 Planning and achieving

-My basic premise was to make ideal “4 hour workdays”, where I will spend 4 hours of time actively working on my own projects.
+My basic premise was to make ideal “4-hour workdays”, where I will spend 4 hours of time actively working on my own projects.
 While I can’t currently do that, as I have a day job.
-I will aspire to measure some of my day job activities as a pomodoro, and do at least half of other ones for my own projects.
+I will aspire to measure some of my day job activities as a Pomodoro and do at least half of the other ones for my own projects.

 Observations as I write this